 DWI records are retained by the courts, the Bureau of Criminal Apprehension, and Drivers and Vehicle Services (DVS).

 By meeting certain conditions, a person can apply to have a misdemeanor or gross misdemeanor DWI sentence "expunged."
-An expunged record is sealed and cannot be viewed by the public.
+An expunged record is sealed and can't be viewed by the public.
 However, the record is still available to be used by the courts in future sentencing decisions and by DVS for the official (and permanent) driving record.
+(Minn.
+Stat. §§ 609A.01 and following (2025).)

 Keep in mind that a DWI from another state can count as a prior DWI for purposes of increasing administrative and criminal penalties.
 Minnesota also shares DWI records with other states.

-It's a misdemeanor for anyone under 21 to operate a vehicle while having any amount of alcohol in the body.
+It's a misdemeanor for anyone younger than 21 to operate a vehicle while having any amount of alcohol in the body.
 A misdemeanor carries a penalty of up to 90 days in jail and a maximum $1,000 fine.
-If the offender is under 18, the offense is prosecuted in juvenile rather than adult court.
+If the offender is younger than 18, the offense is prosecuted in juvenile rather than adult court.
+(Minn.
+Stat. § 169A.33, 609.02 (2025).)

-A first-time offender's license is suspended for 30 days.
+An underage offender's license is suspended for 30 days for a first offense.
 The license suspension increases to 180 days for a second offense.
 For unlicensed offenders, the violation places future restrictions on the offender's ability to get an instruction permit, provisional license, or driver's license.
+(Minn.
+Stat. § 169A.33 (2025).)

 Minnesota DWI law is complex, and the facts of every case are different.
 If you've been arrested for driving under the influence, talk to an experienced DWI attorney in your area.
 A qualified DWI lawyer can tell you how the law applies to the facts of your case and help you decide on the best course of action.